 Not only does setting up a loyalty program takes time, but if done wrong, can turn your customers away.
 First and foremost thing is to ensure that your customers are able to understand the program.
 According to Statista, 34% of Millennials don’t join a loyalty program because the enrollment process is too long.
 Given that, it is important to note that the entire process should be easy, transparent and truly rewarding.

 Once your customers have become accustomed to how the program works, you could add more functionality to create something that is distinctive.
 However, it’s important to remember that a successful loyalty program is SIMPLE!

 There are many loyalty programs being offered by online as well as offline establishments.
 On the ground level, they all appear identical with similar membership structure, discounts, reward systems, and benefits.
 If you’re going to invest in a loyalty program then it’s important to design a scheme that is distinctive and unique to your brand.

-Understanding the pros and cons can help you avoid mistakes and develop a program that will be truly rewarding for your customers and your business.
+Understanding the pros and cons of reward programs for restaurants can help you avoid mistakes and develop a program that will be truly rewarding for your customers and your business.

 With many restaurants coming up with customer loyalty apps, it is not always easy to stand out and to be perceived as unique.
 It is an investment that you should make only after figuring out how you can position yourself distinctively - different from others while also staying true to your brand values.

 If you dedicate your time and efforts towards getting your loyalty program strategy right, it can be the most valuable tool for your restaurant business.
 Before you dive right in, conduct informed research and have a solid strategy in place.